 Beyond this reality, there exists a killer question that is frequently asked: “Why not compost?
 Isn’t it less expensive?”

-The easy answer is: “It depends.” (given, not a very useful answer).
+The easy answer is: “It depends.” (not a very useful one, though).
 In reality, it is difficult to answer this question simply.
 Each project has its own regulatory, energy market and local environmental realities that influence the choice between composting or anaerobic digestion.

 In general, it is cheaper to perform open air composting at smaller solid organic waste tonnages (less than 10 000 tonnes/year).
 Beyond that, a thorough feasibility study must be performed to measure the challenges and opportunities of each organic waste treatment technology.